Digital Twin-Assisted Space-Air-Ground Integrated Multi-Access Edge Computing for Low-Altitude Economy: An Online Decentralized Optimization Approach: Introduction

-The abovementioned challenges necessitate efficient optimization of computation offloading, satellite selection, resource allocation, and UAV trajectory control.
-However, focusing on just one aspect of these components is insufficient to fully explore the advantages of SAGIMEC-assisted ICPS.
-First, these optimization variables are mutually coupled.
-For example, optimizing computation offloading requires the simultaneous consideration of satellite selection, resource allocation, and UAV location.
-Second, these optimization variables collectively determine the QoS of IoTDs.
-Therefore, these coupled optimization variables should be jointly optimized to fully exploit the performance of SAGIMEC-assisted ICPS, as it can effectively capture the intricate and coupling interactions and trade-offs among various optimization components.
-Consequently, we propose a novel online decentralized optimization approach (ODOA) that enables the joint optimization of computation offloading, satellite selection, communication resource allocation, computation resource allocation, and UAV trajectory control, to effectively improve the performance of SAGIMEC-assisted ICPS.
-Furthermore, compared to other approaches such as deep reinforcement learning (DRL), the proposed ODOA is more suitable for the considered system by leveraging the strengths of Lyapunov optimization, online learning, and game theory.
-Specifically, Lyapunov optimization is good for real-time decision-making without requiring direct knowledge of system dynamics and provides interpretability.
-Moreover, game theory can decentralized decision-making and guarantee existence of a solution, making the ODOA more scalable.
-Our main contributions are outlined as follows: \begin{itemize} \item \textbf{\textit{System Architecture.}} We propose an SAGIMEC-assisted ICPS architecture, where a UAV and a cloud computing center are seamlessly connected via a satellite network to facilitate high-quality computing offload services.
-Moreover, within this architecture, we consider the time-varying computing requirements of IoTDs, the energy and resource constraints of the UAV, as well as the dynamics and uncertainties of the satellite links to more accurately capture the real-world physical characteristics of SAGIMEC-assisted ICPS.
+To address the aforementioned challenges, we incorporate digital twin technology into the SAGIMEC network.
+By constructing digital space models to evaluate the state information of physical entities within the network, digital twin technology facilitates real-time network monitoring and network management, while providing insights for decision-making.
+Moreover, we propose a novel online decentralized optimization approach (ODOA) for SAGIMEC networks that enables the joint optimization of computation offloading, satellite selection, communication resource allocation, computation resource allocation, and UAV trajectory control, to maximize the QoS of ISDs.
+Our main contributions can be briefly outlined as follows: \begin{itemize} \item \textbf{\textit{New MEC Paradigm for LAE.}} We propose a novel digital twin-assisted SAGIMEC paradigm for LAE.
+In this paradigm, a UAV and a cloud center are seamlessly connected via a satellite network to facilitate high-quality computing offload services.
+Meanwhile, the digital twin facilitates real-time network management and provides insights for decision-making through comprehensive network monitoring.
+Notably, our proposed architecture is inherently scalable, enabling a seamless transition to multi-UAV scenarios.
+Moreover, within this framework, we consider the time-varying computing requirements of ISDs, the resource and energy constraints of the UAV, as well as the dynamics and uncertainties of the satellite links to more accurately capture the real-world physical characteristics of the SAGIMEC network.

+\item \textbf{\textit{QoS-Oriented Optimization Problem Formulation.}} We formulate a joint satellite selection, computation offloading, communication and computation resource allocation, and UAV trajectory control optimization problem ($\text{JSC}^4\text{OP}$) to maximize the QoS of ISDs.
+Additionally, we develop a QoS assessment model, which integrates task completion latency and ISD energy consumption.
+Moreover, we demonstrate that $\text{JSC}^4\text{OP}$ is inherently challenging to be solved directly due to its reliance on future information, the presence of uncertain network parameters, and its non-convex and NP-hard characteristics.